imbus/quizdown-extended/README.md

 ### Load themes and languages

 You can register as many languages as you want and one theme for the dark and one for the light mode.
+You can pass the url to a cdn or the object as a paramenter (an example is in the index.html).
 ``` javascript
 quizdown.getShikiInstance()
   .then(async (instance) => {